mohammadehsankh/SDIO_DMA_stm32f103_block/README.md

 1.install cubeMX and then run sdio_dma

-2.then copy the the code in "dma write and read sdio.uvprojx" and paste that on keil IDE compile it
+2.then copy the the code in "dma_sdio.c" and paste that on keil IDE compile it